 There is one problem though: what about suspending functions?
 We can suspend there, but we do not have any scope.
 Passing scope as an argument is not a good solution (as we will see in the Scoping functions chapter).
 Instead, we should use the

 Imagine that in some repository function you need to asynchronously load two resources, for example user data and a list of articles.
 In this case, you want to return only those articles that should be seen by the user.
 To call

 async, we need a scope, but we don't want to pass it to a function6.
 To create a scope out of a suspending function, we use the

 coroutineScope is just a suspending function that creates a scope for its lambda expression.
 The function returns whatever is returned by the lambda expression (like

 runBlocking).
 So, in the above example, it returns

 List<ArticleJson> because this is what is returned from the lambda expression.

 coroutineScope is a standard function we use when we need a scope inside a suspending function.
 It is really important.
 The way it is designed is perfect for this use case, but to analyze it we first need to learn a bit about context, cancelling, and exception handling.
 This is why the function will be explained in detail later in a dedicated chapter (Coroutine scope functions).

 We can also start using the suspending main function together with

 coroutineScope, which is a modern alternative to using the main function with

-coroutineScope and use builders on its scope.
-Everything needs to start with some builders called on some scope.
+coroutineScope and use builders in its scope.
+Everything needs to start with some builders called in some scope.
 We will learn in later parts how to construct such a scope, but for most projects it needs to be defined once and is touched only rarely.

 Even though we have learned the essentials, there is still a lot to learn about.
 In the next chapters, we will dive deeper into coroutines.
 We will learn to use different contexts, how to tame cancellations, exception handling, how to test coroutines, etc. There are still a lot of great features to discover.